MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/agents.md

     enough information for you to complete a task, you will keep asking questions until you have enough information to complete the task.
     """);
+chatMessages.AddUserMessage("Can you help me write an email for my boss?");

 // Get the response from the AI var result = await chatCompletionService.GetChatMessageContentAsync(